hhertout/rac_tool/readme.md

 ./<exec_name> init
 ```

-It create the config.yml in your current directory.
+It creates the config.yml in your current directory.

 ### Configuration